Thrilling (company): Business model

 The Thrilling platform allows store owners to list inventory online and handles sale, shipping and returns for a 10% commission.
 During the first two months of the COVID-19 pandemic these commissions were waived to allow shop owners to maximize income.
-TheThrilling platform contains technology to assist shop owners in digitizing large inventories, including the ability to use photography to detect an item's size and recommended price.
+The Thrilling platform contains technology to assist shop owners in digitizing large inventories, including the ability to use photography to detect an item's size and recommended price.